Jonah-Okiru/alx_fe_javascript/dom-manipulation/README.md

 # DOM Manipulation, Web Storage, and Working with JSON Data
 This project helps you develop a dynamic web application using advanced DOM manipulation techniques, web storage, and JSON data handling.
-You'll learn to:
+Skills gained include:
 - Create and manipulate dynamic content using JavaScript.
 - Persist data across sessions using local and session storage.
 - Import and export JSON data to manage application state.